Executive Development and Assessment in Portugal: How Companies Improve Leadership Quality

 This approach generates three key outcomes:

-When organizations invest in programs, leaders feel supported and valued.
-This increases engagement, loyalty, and long-term retention—critical in the Portuguese market, where strong senior talent is scarce.
+2. Greater commitment and retention.
+When organisations invest in programmes, leaders feel supported and valued.
+This increases engagement, loyalty, and long-term retention — critical in the Portuguese market, where strong senior talent is scarce.

+3. Stronger team performance.
 Developed leaders communicate better, manage conflict more effectively, make clearer decisions, and create healthier team environments.
-As a result, leadership development directly boosts overall organizational performance.
+Leadership development directly boosts overall organisational performance.

 Why Portuguese Firms Combine Assessment and Development